• Home

 Afterward the other virgins came also, saying, ‘Lord, lord, open to us.’
 But he answered, ‘Truly, I say to you, I do not know you.’
 Watch therefore, for you know neither the day nor the hour.”—Matthew 25:1–13 (ESV)

 I’m not interested in going into the interpretation of this passage.
-But I want to point out that instead of reacting and waiting for our experiences to dictate our actions, we need to have a proactive faith by being prepared.
+But I want to point out that instead of reacting and waiting for our experiences to dictate our actions, we need to be proactive in growing a stronger faith by being prepared.
+I also talk about this important aspect of being prepared in 1 Thing to Ask Yourself if You Believe in the Rapture.

 Over the years, I’ve learned that there are some key essentials that play into daily nurturing a faith that is prepared.
 A number of these spiritual habits were cultivated through reading scripture, prayer, godly mentors, and books like Practicing His Presence by Brother Lawrence.

-These 5 steps are something that I’ve been intentional to focus on daily.
-I call it the SimplyOne Bible Study Method.
-It’s a method that elevates the One Voice—God’s voice—in our daily lives instead of the noise of this world.
-It truly is growing a proactive faith.
+These 5 steps are something that I’ve been intentional to focus on daily and I included in my I call it the SimplyOne Bible Christian Faith Printable Journal.
+This journal helps me to journal all the ways that God is leading and teaching me throughout my week so that by Saturday when I take time to reflect, I can clearly see one common thread—One Voice—God’s voice—in my daily life instead of the noise of this world.
+It truly is how I intentionally am growing a stronger faith.
 Instead of a brief checkin or check off your list—I’m walking with God each step of my day—or practicing His Presence.

 1. Be Still (morning) – Take time first thing in the morning to prepare your mind and quiet your heart before the Lord.
 It could be journaling, listening to worship music or maybe even taking a quiet walk.